 - To be contacted by email or telephone.

-- To receive information in audio, braille, easy read or large print.
+- To receive information in another language, audio, braille, easy read or large print.

 - To be supported by a communication professional at appointments if this is needed to support conversation, for example a British Sign Language interpreter.